Fitomo/Classification-Service/README.md

 ## Usage

-  This service takes requests at '/api/getPrediction'; data to include is a dictionary with the following keys:
+  This service takes get requests at '/api/getPrediction'; data to include is a dictionary with the following keys:
   ```sh
     date
     user_id